 I also made this with mango plant-based yogurt from siggi's and topped it with strawberries, papaya, mango, granola, and a sprinkle of matcha powder!
 I used my mini star-shaped cookie cutter to cut the fruit into stars!

 Another variation is using the papaya as an oats bowl by filling with some overnight oats (recipe for a large batch in this post on meal prepping, or for a single serving here)!
-Here I added mango, blood oranges, shredded coconut, and black raspberries.
+Above I added mango, blood oranges, shredded coconut, and black raspberries; below I added vanilla overnight oats with kiwi, pineapple, and turmeric granola.